lumenvox/speech-sample-python/README.md

 When using connections to a Kubernetes ingress, you often need to specify the domain name connection rather than IP address, so that the ingress can correctly route your requests.
-The example included in the code is `speech-api.testmachine.com:443`, however your Kubernetes configuration will likely differ from this, so please use the correct setting.
+The example included in the code is `lumenvox-api.testmachine.com`, however your Kubernetes configuration will likely differ from this, so please use the correct setting.
 You may also need to update your hosts file or DNS to correctly define this domain name to the Kubernetes IP address, depending on your environment.

-## LumenVox Speech Helper
+## LumenVox Helper Functions

-The bulk of the relatively complex code that communicates with the LumenVox API, along with a number of helper functions is located in the `lumenvox_speech_helper.py` file.
+The bulk of the relatively complex code that communicates with the LumenVox API, along with a number of helper functions is located in the `lumenvox_helper_function.py` file.
 This is used for all examples, and greatly simplifies the amount of coding needed to run and understand how to interact with the API.